Loading lesson…

 The big idea: physics is intuition first, math second.
 Use PhET and AI to build the intuition.
 Save the heavy math for when you already see the setup.

-What is the core idea behind "Physics With AI: Simulations, Vectors, and Free Body Diagrams"?
+What is the main idea of "Physics With AI: Simulations, Vectors, and Free Body Diagrams"?

-Which best describes the scope of "Physics With AI: Simulations, Vectors, and Free Body Diagrams"?
+Which action would help you apply "Physics With AI: Simulations, Vectors, and Free Body Diagrams" responsibly?